Blubberblub/KuzuDB-DotNetInterface/README.md

 ninja
 ```

-3. Use files in project
+3. Test in Demo Project
+In the KuzuDB-net folder is a KuzuDB-TestAndExplorer.sln file.
+It includes tow things
+-

+- open
+- add kuzu_shared.dll (from KuzuFiles) and kuzunet.dll (from wrapperlib/build) to project
 TODO: add files and their origin locations that have to be added to project